It has come to our attention that too many adults aren’t going to bed at roughly the same time every night.

 Ie, in bed by 9:30pm, lights out or kindle off by 10:00pm.
 (The ideal by the way).

-Why, I can’t say.
+Why, we can’t say.
 If you are home, and it’s dark outside, and you know when you have to get up in the morning, how (and why?) would anyone choose to stay up beyond the point at which they can reasonably hope to get a solid seven hours of sleep?

-I don’t understand it!
+We don’t understand it!
 If you have insomnia, sure, but if you CAN go to sleep and just … don’t?
 Why?
 What could possibly be a better use of your time at this time of the day/night?